FFTAI/rocs_client_py/README.md

 from rocs_client import Human

-from rocs_client.robot.human import ArmAction, HandAction, Motor
+from rocs_client.robot.human import ArmAction, HandAction

 # Connect to your robot using its IP address
 human = Human(host='192.168.9.17') # Replace '192.168.9.17' with your robot's actual IP